September 18, 2025 (9mo ago) — last updated June 24, 2026 (14d ago)

 Generate and test options

-Now brainstorm—don’t censor yourself at first.
-Go beyond the obvious ideas.
-Many organizations settle for easy choices instead of the best ones; only a minority of executives rate their companies’ strategic decisions as high quality, which suggests we often default to convenience over rigor3.
+Start with an open brainstorm—don’t censor yourself at first.
+Go beyond the obvious.
+Many organizations default to convenient choices rather than rigorous ones; only a minority of executives rate their companies’ strategic decisions as high quality3.

 Before making an irreversible move, run a low-stakes pilot test.
 If you’re considering a career change, try an online course, take on a freelance project, or volunteer a few hours a week.
 Small experiments provide real-world feedback and reduce risk.